Licensing of animal-related activities

 The Guidance Notes in respect of each activity can viewed by clicking on the links below:

-Application Forms for Renewals and New Licences
+Application Forms for New/Renewal of Licences

 The licensing of Zoos and the Keeping of Dangerous Wild Animals are not included or directly affected by the Regulations.